Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 | ------------------------ | ------- | ------------------------------------------------------------------------------- |
 | `DBT_MCP_LOG_LEVEL`        | `INFO` |  Environment variable to override the MCP server log level.
 Options are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.  |

-To see more detail about what’s happening inside the MCP server and help debug issues, you can set the log level to `DEBUG`.
+To see more detail about what’s happening inside the MCP server and help debug issues, you can temporarily set the log level to `DEBUG`.

 ## Troubleshooting